Category: Travel

 Planning vacations is tough enough, but if you have to deal with an emergency, it can lead to uncertainties and high expenses.
 Fortunately, there are ways to avoid these expenses and protect yourself from future occurrences.
 It is easy to spend a lot of money on a trip only to find out that you cannot afford to do it.

 Most of us are familiar with the ways that unexpected events can swallow our money.
 Whether it is a trip to the emergency room, a car accident, or a burst water pipe, unexpected expenses can make it difficult to stay on track with your budgeting and financial goals.
-In this post, we’ll help you keep track of the money you have available to spend-and the money you’ll need to spend-in the event that an emergency or other kind of unexpected expense comes up.
+In this post, we’ll help you keep track of the money you have available to spend and the money you’ll need to spend-in the event that an emergency or other kind of unexpected expense comes up.

 When planning a vacation across the United States, the cost of travel is one of the most fundamental and recurring concerns.
 It is a huge decision from the total amount of time spent traveling to the cost of meals, hotels, and flights.
 If you’re like me, you have two questions about traveling: how much does it cost to travel across the US, and how much of a pain is it to find out?
 To get the answer to the first question, you need to know how much it costs to travel across the US on different modes of transportation.
 A good rule of thumb is to spend about 1% of your daily gross income on your trip.
 It’s a very good rule to follow and will help you develop a budget for your trip without having to worry about it.